ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/general.md

     $debug = 1;

 - Go to `Settings --> Debugging & Output` and ensure that **Debug Preference** is set to _1: PHP/SQL error messages shown only to Super Admins_.
-- Go to `Developer --> Utilities --> PHP Info` and search the page for "display_errors".
+- Go to `Tools --> Utilities --> PHP Info` and search the page for "display_errors".
 Ensure it is set to _On_ under the Local column.
 If it is not, your host can help change this setting for you.
 - Check your server's error logs or contact your host to assist you in cases where errors are being output to logs and not to the screen.

 ## Submitting a form has no effect and the page simply reloads